ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Set up the Build Environment
 ============================

-If the SRW Application has been built in a container provided by the Earth Prediction Innovation Center (EPIC), set build environments and modules within the ``ufs-srweather-app`` directory as follows:
+Set the build environments and modules within the ``ufs-srweather-app`` directory as follows:

 .. code-block:: console